An Open Source Data Contamination Report for Large Language Models: Discussion

 Several techniques have been proposed to mitigate data contamination issue in language model evaluation previously.
 Our findings provide some novel insights on the effectiveness of these approaches.

-\textbf{Blocklisting benchmark sources.} Providing the source links of the data used in benchmark construction is a potential approach to avoid data contamination.
-For instance, MMLU includes a file of potentially contaminated links in their first release\footnote{\url{https://people.eecs.berkeley.edu/~hendrycks/data.tar}}.
-However, our investigation uncovers limitations with this blocklisting approach.
-First, blocklisted links quickly expire but content spreads, making the blocklist ineffective over time.
-We manually checked 200 MMLU links and found 34 out of 200 invalid but still accessible on the internet elsewhere.
-Second, questions and answers often proliferate extensively.
-We investigated the contaminated links of MMLU detected in section \ref{contamination_statistics} and found blocklisting can only avoid a limited number of contamination.
-Skipping links that exactly matched just avoid 2 out of 131 (1.5\%) contaminated cases.
-If we adopt a more aggressive method that is skipping all domains in the blocklist, it still just avoid 28 out of 131 (21\%) contaminated cases.
-This suggests blocklisting provides minimal contamination protection for rapidly evolving internet benchmarks, since content migration and question proliferation rapidly undermine blocklists.
+\textbf{Blocklisting benchmark sources.} Blocking sources of benchmarks in training data collection is a common way to avoid data contamination.
+In our paper, we further demonstrate the feasibility of this method.
+As shown in Figure \ref{fig:contamination-distribution}, the distribution of data contamination is very centralised, so blocking only a small set of domains can significantly alleviate the issue of data contamination.
+However, we also find blocklisted links quickly expire but content spreads, making the blocklist ineffective over time.
+For instance, we test the contamination blocklist in the first release of MMLU\footnote{\url{https://people.eecs.berkeley.edu/~hendrycks/data.tar}}, and we found the given blocklist only avoids 1.5\% of contaminated cases we detected in \S\ref{contamination_statistics}.
+If we adopt a more aggressive method that skips all domains in the blocklist, it still just avoids 21\% of contaminated cases.
+This suggests content used in MMLU spreads rapidly, which emphasises the necessity to update the blocklists regularly.

 \textbf{Avoid using data that appears with its solution on the internet} \cite{jacovi2023stop}.
-While avoiding internet-sourced data with solutions can prevent memorising exact answers, our analysis shows \textit{input-only} contamination still provides unfair advantages.
-For example, \texttt{Llama-2 13B}'s accuracy on MMLU's \textit{input-only} contaminated subset substantially exceeds its clean set performance.
-This suggests using any online sources directly poses risks, as question leakage alone can boost scores.
-However, utilising very recent data created after model training may be exempt, like latest news and new wiki pages.
-Furthermore, crafting benchmarks manually from scratch, as done for Winogrande, appears effective for avoiding contamination, validating the merits of completely forgoing internet sources.
-Though difficult, purpose-built human-authored content may represent the most robust evaluation option currently.
+According to our results, avoiding the presence of answer can indeed prevent memorising exact answers.
+As shown in Table \ref{tab:llama_appendix}, we found models perform generally worse on input-only contamination compare to input-and-label contamination, or sometimes even worse than the clean set.
+This suggest that preventing input-and-label contamination is the key to mitigate data contamination issue.
+However, our analysis also identify several cases where \textit{input-only} contamination provides unfair advantages.
+For example, most models obtain higher accuracy on the \textit{input-only} contaminated subset of ARC.
+As a result, completely avoiding using online resources is the best practice in benchmark construction.
+Winogrande is a role model in avoiding contamination by using only human-authored content.